maliput/maliput_documentation/docs/getting_started.rst

   road_network_configuration.emplace("opendrive_file", "<path_to_xodr_file>");
   auto road_network = malidrive::loader::Load<malidrive::builder::RoadNetworkBuilder>(road_network_configuration);

-There are several parameters that can be passed to the malidrive loader.
+There are several parameters that can be passed to the `maliput_malidrive` loader.
 In this case, `opendrive_file` parameters is suggested as the `maliput_malidrive` relies on the OpenDRIVE standard for describing road networks.
 You can check all the `maliput_malidrive`'s parameters at
 `Road Network Configuration Builder keys <html/deps/maliput_malidrive/html/group__road__network__configuration__builder__keys.html>`_

 `maliput_malidrive` package provides several XODR files as resources and they available at `/opt/ros/<ROS_DISTRO>/share/maliput_malidrive/resources/odr`, for this case we could replace then